Japan Punch: History

 Wirgman published the Japan Punch for 25 years, from 1862 to 1887.
 Though the publication debuted in 1862, it is known that a total of 64 pages were printed that year, but the number of volumes are unclear, indicating that the magazine was first published irregularly.
 In 1865, issues were published monthly as the magazine quickly began to gain popularity amongst foreigners.
-It is believed that the irregularity of the Punch was due to the state of affairs between 1862 to 1865, in which the government threatened to punish those who published content that defamed or ridiculed others, leading to a brief suspension of the publication.
-On the other hand, some critics such as John Clark attribute this irregularity to major events that occurred in Wirgman’s personal life.
+It is believed that the irregularity of the Punch was due to the state of affairs between 1862 and 1865, in which the government threatened to punish those who published content that defamed or ridiculed others, leading to a brief suspension of the publication.
+On the other hand, some critics such as John Clark attribute this irregularity to major events that occurred in Wirgman's personal life.
 Clark suggests that Wirgman got married and bought a house during this time and even travelled back to England to settle some loose financial or business ends.
 Wirgman also clearly hinted his leave in the Punch as he exhibited it through a few of his cartoons which showcased a crowd sending him off and an implication of his destination, London.
 In 1865, he resurrected the Punch by attributing his absence and marking his return to failure in "searching for truth."
 Wirgman then maintained a regular pace of about ten to twelve issues per year till the end of the publication.
-He also expanded the Punch’s boundaries from criticising media press and satirising local society to focusing on and revealing the irrationality and issues within port treaty life, critiquing human deficiencies of greed and self-centredness, and domestic politics revolving around the Japanese civil war and the Meiji Restoration.
+He also expanded the Punch's boundaries from criticising media press and satirising local society to focusing on and revealing the irrationality and issues within port treaty life, critiquing human deficiencies of greed and self-centredness, and domestic politics revolving around the Japanese civil war and the Meiji Restoration.

 Wirgman produced over 200 issues of the magazine, in which each issue consists of about 10 pages and made use of various Japanese techniques.
 It was mainly produced through woodblock printing on the Japanese paper washi, but lithography was also used from 1883 onwards and the Japanese style of stitching was also used.